pythtb/pythtb/CONTRIBUTING.md

 Keep interfaces minimal and intuitive.
 Avoid unnecessary complexity; simple, well-structured classes are easier to extend and maintain.
 ### Ambiguity
 If a function could return confusing or misleading results, prefer raising a warning or leaving the function private rather than returning something ambiguous to the user.
+### Code Reviews
+All pull requests are reviewed by maintainers.
+Feedback and iteration help maintain a consistent and high-quality codebase.

 ## How to Contribute
 1. For first-time contributors: